 IELTS is one of the most taken English language tests all over the world along with the TOEFL.
 IELTS is held and managed by IDP, British Council and Cambridge.
-The test is taken by the candidates in more than 100 countries for the universities all over the world.
-Here, we are discussing all the IELTS preparation tips and tricks to score well, if you are someone who wants to know more about Exam instead, click below:
+The test is taken by candidates in more than 100 countries for universities all over the world.
+Here, we are discussing all the IELTS preparation tips and tricks to score well, if you are someone who wants to know more about the Exam instead, click below:

 |IELTS Exam Pattern||IELTS Exam Syllabus|